-Expect a coronavirus stimulus agreement in Senate, ,Schumer says
+Expect a coronavirus stimulus agreement in Senate, Schumer says

 “We expect to have an agreement tomorrow morning.
 There’s still a few little differences.
 Neither of us think they’re in any way going to get in the way of a final agreement,” he said.

-At around the time Schumer and Mnuchin were leaving the Capitol, Trump took to re-tweeted a National Review article about last-minute "ideological demands" from Democrats that were added to the relief package.
+At around the time Schumer and Mnuchin were leaving the Capitol, Trump re-tweeted a National Review article about last-minute "ideological demands" from Democrats that were added to the relief package.
 The report said these demands included the expansion of wind and solar tax credits and increased fuel emissions standards for airlines.

 Trump tweeted, “This will never be approved by me or any other Republican!”